 Ethics can be a competitive advantage and technologists can be the torchbearers for it.
 The objective is to take a proactive approach to risks and opportunities, and this can be done by evaluating your system design against human rights, social impact and the proposed EU AI regulation.
 Whether you are a researcher, analyst, data scientist or designer, this talk will provide you with a framework and explore the tools and templates you have at your disposal to build ethically aligned products.

-Workshop: Incorporating Humane considerations into the design of automated systems
+Humane considerations for automated systems

 - November 24, 2021 at 10:00

 - Tallinn University, Narva mnt 25, Tallinn, Estonia

 This workshop is a deep dive into how ethical principles and human rights can be incorporated into the design of automated systems.
 We will kick off the workshop discussing the fundamental principles of Ethical technology and examining how these are applied in practice.
 Participants will be divided into teams and assigned a known product concept (eg. ride-sharing, delivery etc.) to identify a critical ethical use case that needs solving.
 In the last stage, the team will design a solution for the identified problem and present their solutions to the rest of the teams.